AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 | **Total** | **104 SP** | **122 SP** | **175 Days** | **205 Days** |

 **Revised Timeline:**
-- Original: 8 weeks (40 working days) with 5 members = 200 dev-days
+- Original: 8 weeks (40 working days) with 5 developers = 200 dev-days
-- Adjusted: 10 weeks (50 working days) with 5 members = 250 dev-days
+- Adjusted: 8 weeks (40 working days) with 5 developers = 200 dev-days
 - Buffer: 25% additional time for testing and integration

 **Recommendation:**
-Given the 3-month constraint (12 weeks), the adjusted timeline fits comfortably with:
+Given the 2-month constraint (8 weeks), the adjusted timeline fits comfortably with:
-- 10 weeks for development
+- 6 weeks for development
 - 2 weeks for final testing, deployment, and documentation

 ---